BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_3_Running_a_Bitcoin_Script_with_P2SH.md

 ### Run the First Round of Validation

-The process of unlocking the P2SH transaction then begins with a first round of validation.
+The process of unlocking the P2SH transaction then begins with a first round of validation, which checks that the redeem script matches the hashed value in the locking script.

 Concatenate `scriptSig` and `scriptPubKey` and execute them, as normal:
 ```